0l3d/0l3d/README.md

 ###

-<p align="left">🦀 - Just a developer and a Rust and C lover. <br><br>📊 - Closely interested in mathematics but not very smart; tries hard at physics but struggles. <br><br>💎 - Go and Nim is among the languages i love.<br><br>🔥 Thinks object-oriented programming unnecessarily complicates things, and Linux boosts their life energy.</p>
+<p align="left">🦀 - Just a developer and a Rust and C lover. <br><br>📊 - Closely interested in mathematics but not very smart; tries hard at physics but struggles. <br><br>💎 - Go and TypeScript is among the languages i love.<br><br>🔥 Thinks object-oriented programming unnecessarily complicates things, and Linux boosts their life energy.</p>

 ###